 👔 Appearance Adjustments

-🩲 Binders and Packers
+🩲 Packers and Prosthetics

 🏋️ Body and Voice Training

-Hormone Replacement Therapy
+Hormone Replacement Therapy (HRT)

 📋 Before Starting HRT